• Skip to primary navigation

 Grandma's Chicken and Rice

-This is an old-fashioned chicken and rice recipe that may very well be something like your grandma made.
-It's one of those traditional recipes that stands the test of time.
+This is a traditional, old-fashioned chicken and rice casserole that may very well be something like your grandma made.
+It's one of those classic recipes that stands the test of time.

 Affiliate Links to Items you may need for this recipe...